BigKuush/Bloomex/README.md

 **Bloomex** is a blockchain platform built on **Arbitrum**, designed to optimize the agri-food industry through:

 - Transparent distribution of agricultural products (social initiative)
-- Product sales and swaps via NFT
+- Digital exchange and sales of agricultural products via blockchain
-- IDO-style crowdfunding for farmers
+- Direct decentralized funding for farmers
 - Integration with DeFi protocols and AI-driven automation

 The goal is to build a **fully digital, decentralized infrastructure** — no intermediaries, full transparency.